Borrowers with older mortgages could be paying higher interest rates than those who take out new loans.

 "As I have said a number of times recently, if you took your loan out a while ago it is worth shopping around and checking in with your lender to see if it can now give you a bigger discount."

-Thinking about refinancing to a low-rate, variable owner-occupier home loan?
+Thinking about refinancing to a low-rate, owner-occupier home loan?
 Below are a handful of low-rate loans in the market.

 The RBA said some of the difference in interest rates between older and newer mortgages can be explained by a shift in the different types of variable-rate mortgages over time.